打小人Beatpetty

 You don't know who is working against you, or want harm reflected rather than imposedReturn-to-sender spellReflects incoming harm back to its source instead of generating new harm

-Common Mistakes That Undo a Freezer Spell
+Common Mistakes That Undo the Binding

 • Overfilling the jar.
 A completely full, tightly sealed jar can crack from ice expansion — cracked glass in a freezer is a mess, not a magical effect.
 Experienced practitioners leave visible headspace and check the jar once before sealing it permanently